 Kates Plateau Trail

 Look for signs of beaver, deer, and turkey as you follow old logging roads.
 The 5.1 mile trail passes through fields, forests, and near wetlands.
 Initially the trail passes under Interstate 64, then crosses Kates Branch.
 The creek crossing of Kates Branch can be challenging and involves some steep terrain.
 The trail is marked by blazes through the forest and includes one steep section.
+The section of the Kates Plateau Trail that connects Upper Glade Creek to the Kates Plateau Loop is currently closed due to a slide.

 Polls Plateau Trail